jademcosta/jiboia/README.md

 With this config you'll have 5 workers uploading data that is being sent.
 If the internal queues get full, Jiboia will deny more work until it has space again.
 Jiboia stores the data on memory, but if you configure it correctly it will be always uploading data, and this means data will sit for a very small time (less than a second) on memory.

+The data will be able to be ingested on `http://localhost:9199/my-flow/async_ingestion` and will be sent into your bucket (considering that you have AWS keys configured on your machine).

-You can have as many flows as you want.
-The only limitation is how much memopry you want Jiboia to operate with.
+You can have as many flows as you want, the only limitation is how much memopry you want Jiboia to operate with.

 Right now it only support AWS S3 but the plan is to support more object storages in the future.